-Appointment to Board 25 July 2023
+Appointment to Board

+25 July 2023

-Nomination, Audit, Corporate Social Responsibility
+Committee membership Nomination, Audit, Corporate

+Social Responsibility

-Chief Product Officer, LegalTech, Thomson Reuters
+Current external commitments Chief Product Officer, LegalTech, Thomson Reuters

-Kriti is an internationally recognised expert in AI who has a strong record of building and transforming successful technology businesses and products for consumer, B2B and enterprise companies.
-She is currently Chief Product Officer, Legal Tech, for Thomson Reuters.
+Kriti is an internationally recognised expert in Al who has a strong record of building and transforming successful technology businesses and products for consumer, B2B and enterprise companies.
+She is currently Chief Product Officer, LegalTech, for Thomson Reuters.
 She was formerly the VP of Artificial Intelligence at FTSE 100 software company Sage Group and led a major product transformation for GfK, a KKR portfolio company, transforming them from a data and content provider to a decision intelligence, SaaS platform business.